aradi/nanocut/doc/examples.rst

   additive: false
   radius: 5

-After that you get a nanowire with an empty core shell as in Figure :ref:`fig-nacl-empty-wire`.
+With this input you should obtain a nanowire with an empty core shell as in Figure :ref:`fig-nacl-empty-wire`.

   .. _fig-nacl-empty-wire:
   .. figure:: _figures/examples/nacl-empty-wire.png